 Even some non-gaming businesses have begun to employ game-like paradigms in order to keep employees (Silverman, 2013) and customers motivated.
 Over the last few years, the technique of “gamification,” the utilization of game-similar qualities to motivate employees and customers to engage in activities desired by the employer or corporations (Silverman, 2013), has become mainstream (Amos, 2013).
 “Gamification,” as defined by Deterding, Dixon, Khaled, & Nacke (2011), is the technique of offering game-similar rewards (i.e., badges, levels and achievements) and making those rewards contingent upon the performance of the user.
 For instance, Duolingo (a language learning website; www.duolingo.com) rewards the user with points for every completed exercise.
 If the user achieves a certain point total, that user’s level increases.
 When a user completes a block of lessons, a badge is awarded and a notification is posted to Facebook and the user gains public acknowledgment that he/she has reached a certain level of language proficiency.
 While the correlation between gamification of an activity and user motivation to engage in the activity seem to be positive, these results are highly dependent upon both the context and the user (Hamari, Koivisto, & Sarsa, 2014).
 This research sought to explicitly quantify some of the information that might be implicit in the designs of successful games and gamified systems.
 Specifically, it sought to answer the question “what is the level of difficulty preferred by users involved in gamified activities?”

 Fun.
-What is meant by “fun” This research defined “fun” as the level of enjoyment a participant reported while engaged in the execution of a task.
+What is meant by “fun?”
+This research defined “fun” as the level of enjoyment a participant reported while engaged in the execution of a task.
 This paper examined three different theories of fun or optimal experience and demonstrated that they predict a similar phenomenon: the preferred difficulty level chosen by a user should be high enough to be interesting but not so high as to be impossible.
 This research investigated participants’ preferred levels of difficulty in terms of their percentage of correct responses on a task in order to determine how often individuals want to get items correct while doing a task.
 This information was used to inform conclusions as to how the behavior of an individual may change when given a task that is either too hard (participants make too many mistakes) or too easy (participants make too few mistakes).

 The three theories of fun integrated into this study include one based on affect regulation, one based on learning, and one based on a combination of affect and learning.
 The model based on affect regulation will examine Csikszentmihalyi’s “flow” theory (Csikszentmihalyi, 1990) and what it predicts about behavior.
 The model based on learning will look at Schmidhuber’s formal theory of creativity, fun, and intrinsic motivation (Schmidhuber, 2010).
 The model that combines the two is based on Vygotsky’s theory of zone of proximal development (Vygotsky, 1978) and the Yerkes-Dodson law (Yerkes & Dodson, 1908).